Skip to content

 Beinn Bheula — common questions

-Beinn Bheula is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 13km with 800m of ascent and takes most walkers 3-5 hours.
+On the OutdoorSCOT scale, Beinn Bheula comes in at 2/5 — moderate.
+Expect roughly 13km and 800m of ascent on the usual route — 3-5 hours for most parties.
 Terrain: Forestry track for the first 4km, then open heather hillside with several small rocky outcrops to weave around.

-Standard parking is at NN187003 near Glasgow.
+Standard parking is at NN187003.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Beinn Bheula are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.